We care, and it shows!

 Specifically, your lawyer will:

-Can You Get Whiplash From A Side Impact Crash?
+Can You Get Whiplash From A Side Impact Accident?

 Absolutely.
 In fact, whiplash from T-bone accidents is often more severe.
 The spinal column can suffer permanent damage from the “side to side” whipping that happens during a T-bone.
 Remember, most automobiles have limited safety protocols for side-impact crashes.